zhangtianshu/zhangtianshu.github.io/_pages/about.md

 My primary research lies in the area of natural language processing and machine learning.
 Specifically:

-- **Natural Language Interface**:building advanced natural language interfaces to tables and relational databases (a.k.a. semantic parsing, table QAs).
+- **Natural Language Interface**: building advanced natural language interfaces to tables and relational databases (a.k.a. semantic parsing, table QAs).
-- **Learning Paradigm**:instruction tuning and federated learning.
+- **Learning Paradigm**: instruction tuning and federated learning.
-- **Large Language Models**:(pre-)training, evaluation, analysis and data engineering.
+- **Large Language Models**: (pre-)training, evaluation, analysis and data engineering.

 *I'm actively looking for collaborators.
 Feel free to drop me an email if you are interested in working with me!*